sophia-manodori/FinalProject/README.md

 ## Reflection
 Sophia's reflection: I had a lot of fun on this assignment.
 It was nice to apply the things we've been learning in class to a project that is so implementable in my daily life.
 Modeling my and many other people's friend groups was a lot of fun, and it was really nice to see people actually find their mutual friends and get excitied about it.
 I was also really fun to see things like graphs, arrays, hashmaps, and recursion all get implemented in one place.
+Working with Hala was really fun too, she is super good at testing methods and finding what doesn't work and what does.